 A selection committee is convened for each school with an opportunity class.
-It is made up of at least two people – the school principal and a member of the school counselling service and can also include other Departmental staff, such as Directors, Public Schools NSW or relevant school staff.
+It is made up of at least two people – the school principal and a member of the school counselling service and can also include other Departmental staff, such as Directors, Educational Leadership or relevant school staff.

 All selection committees make their placement decisions using the same criteria, but each school makes its decisions independently.
 Places are offered based on academic merit.
 The committees decide how many students to place on reserve lists.